 ANIMAL KINGDOM LODGE ROOMS

 Given that you’re meant to feel like you’re at a grand lodge on a nature preserve somewhere in Africa, the vibe does feel a tad rustic, which is a welcome departure from many of the other resorts on property.
-You can also expect a variety of African or African-inspired touched throughout, from the fabrics and patterns that are chosen to the art of the walls.
-In fact, the resort boasts one of the largest collections of African art outside of Africa.
+You can also expect a variety of African or African-inspired touches throughout, from the fabrics and patterns that are chosen to the art of the walls.
+In fact, the resort actually boasts one of the largest collections of African art outside of Africa.

 Even the design and layout of the resort is inspired by a kraal, or a traditional South African village made up of huts and surrounded by a fence.
 Not only is this a subtle nod to the resort’s inspiration, but it also ensures that a fair number of the guestrooms have a view of the savannas, some of the highlights of the resort.